abhinavpappu/uiuc-cs-prereq-graph/README.md

 Visualization of prereqs for UIUC CS courses with a dependency graph (https://uiuc-cs-prereq-graph.netlify.app/).
 Especially useful for seeing which courses a given course is a prereq for.

-Note: you can move the graph around as well as zoom in and out
+Note: You can move the graph around as well as zoom in and out.
+Individual nodes can also be moved around in case anything is overlapping.

 ### How to Run
 1. `npm install`